 These little engines must have been worked to the bone in hauling stones, bridge parts, gravel, ballast etc as well as technicians in their coach during the inspection of construction works.

 The GSSR ordered 25 Mogul Type locos between 1880 and 1905.
+These had no flange on the centre wheels due to the tight curvature of The GSSR track.
 The first six were built by Neilson in 1880.
 They were named, in chronological order, "MURCIA, LORCA, GRANADA, AGUILAS, HUERCAL and BAZA".
 They arrived in Águilas on 30th September 1889.
-Presumably, the nine year delay was because they weren't needed until The GSSR was finished.
+Presumably, the nine year delay was because they weren't needed until The GSSR was finished, or rthere is an error in the dates as The GSSR wasn't incorporated until 1885.
 In addition, another six named "GUADIX, PULPI, ALBOX, CANTORIA, TIJOLA and PURCHENA" were built again by Neilson in 1890.
 They arrived in Águilas on 16th May 1890.

 |MERCER 0-6-0 near to execution time after 78 years service in Puente Geníl.
 Manufactured by Hunslet in 1888.|

 |AGUILAS, No 4, built by Neilson in 1880 and delivered to Águilas Port on 30th September 1890.
 Photographed by Gustave Gillman around 1900 in Serón Station.|